wermos/website/lessons/3d-basic-rendering/minimal-ray-tracer-rendering-simple-shapes/ray-plane-and-ray-disk-intersection.md

 ![Figure 1: ray-plane intersection.](/images/ray-simple-shapes/plane.png?)

-In this chapter, we will learn how to compute the intersection of a ray with a plane and a disk.
+In this chapter, we will learn how to calculate the intersection of a ray with a plane and a disk.
 We know from the lesson on Geometry that the dot (or scalar) product of two vectors that are perpendicular to each other is always equal to 0:

 $$A \cdot B = 0$$

-Again this is only true if A and B are perpendiculars.
+Again this is only true if A and B are perpendicular.
 A plane can be defined as a point representing how far the plane is from the world's origin and a normal (defining the orientation of the plane).
 Let's call this point \(p_0\) and the plane normal \(n\).
-A vector can be computed from any point on the plane by subtracting \(p_0\) from this point which we will call \(p\).
+A vector can be calculated from any point on the plane by subtracting \(p_0\) from this point which we will call \(p\).
 Since the vector resulting from this subtraction lies in the plane, it should be perpendicular to the plane's normal, thus using the property that the dot product of two perpendicular vectors is equal to 0, we can write (equation 1):

 $$(p - p_0) \cdot n = 0$$